 Saola Animate brings your website to life with HTML5 animation and interactive web content.
 Today’s tutorial describes how to create motion paths to mimic real-life motions, giving objects the illusion of life.

 Creating Motion Paths

 A motion path is a curved animation between two or more points.
-To create a motion path, first create a basic path between two keyframes.
+Initially, to create a motion path, you have to create a basic path between two keyframes.
 To get it done, take the following steps:

 Step 1: Select an element.